Construction Accidents: Who Is Liable for Injuries?

 When it comes to navigating the complexities of construction accidents, workers' compensation, and personal injury law in New Jersey, Lombardi & Lombardi is the name you can rely on.
 With decades of experience and a proven track record of success, our dedicated team of attorneys is committed to fighting for the rights of injured workers.

-At Lombardi & Lombardi, we understand the physical, emotional, and financial toll that accidents can have on your life.
+At Lombardi & Lombardi, P.A. we understand the physical, emotional, and financial toll that accidents can have on your life.
 Our compassionate approach ensures that you receive the personalized attention you deserve throughout the legal process.
 We leave no stone unturned in building a strong case on your behalf, seeking maximum compensation for medical expenses, lost wages, pain, and suffering.

 When you choose Lombardi & Lombardi, you gain access to a powerhouse of legal knowledge and expertise.
 Our attorneys are well-versed in New Jersey’s laws and regulations, including OSHA standards and workers’ compensation statutes.
 We leave no detail overlooked in pursuit of justice for our clients.